Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Step 6: Third Fix — Read-After-Write Consistency

-We can’t force the replica to sync faster (async replication is the only option for performance).
+You can’t force the replica to sync faster (async replication is the only option for performance).
 Instead, fix it at the application level: after a write, read from the primary for the next N seconds.

 package db